gavrielbs/RainAnalyzer/README.md

 In order to understand how the rain affects the productivity of plants, it's yearly seasonality characteristics are needed to be extracted.
 In this project I will analyze time series of rain, downloaded from the Israel Meteorological Service's API.
 The characteristics I will extract are:
-- yearly cumulative rain
+- yearly cumulative rain (mm)
-- rate of accumulation
+- rate of accumulation (mm\day)
-- season duration
+- season duration (days)
-- yearly cumulative rain of the previous year two years before
+- yearly cumulative rain of the previous year two years before (mm)
-- average rain per rainy day
+- average rain per rainy day (mm\day)
-- consecutive dry days between rain seasons
+- consecutive dry days between rain seasons (days)

  The output will include a .csv file with the extracted data, and plots of the rain along with its different characteristics.